Nutrition and mealtimes

 We provide children with a variety of healthy foods, and cater for children with allergies and intolerances

-SDN Hamilton Street, Bathurst, is a 52 place centre offering childhood education and child care for the children and families of Bathurst.
+SDN Hamilton Street, Bathurst is a 52 place centre offering childhood education and child care for children from birth to school age.

-Our beautiful yard with giant trees, real grass, real dirt, real leaves and real mud is a wonderful place for your child to explore and discover, to learn how to care for their environment and to use their imagination to create their own magical worlds.
+Our beautiful yard with giant trees, real grass, dirt, leaves and mud is a wonderful place for your child to explore and discover, to learn how to care for their environment and to use their imagination to create their own magical worlds.

 The centre first opened in 1951 and since then we have built strong connections with the Bathurst community.
 Many of our original students have returned to SDN Hamilton Street as parents and grandparents of new children attending the centre.

 Our families say...